fommil/fpmortals/manuscript/complete.md

 ## Thank You

 And that is it!
 Congratulations on reaching the end.

-If you learnt something from this book, please tell your friends.
+If you learnt something from this book, then please tell your friends.
 This book does not have a marketing department, so word of mouth is the only way that readers find out about it.

-Please consider getting involved in Scalaz by joining the [gitter chat room](https://gitter.im/scalaz/scalaz).
-From there you can ask for advice, help newcomers (you're basically an expert now), and contribute to the next release.
+Get involved with Scalaz by joining the [gitter chat room](https://gitter.im/scalaz/scalaz).
+From there you can ask for advice, help newcomers (you're an expert now), and contribute to the next release.